MartinanderssonDotcom/concurrent-hashmap-size-cost/README.md

 HashMap: cost of query the size
 ===============================

-Measure cost of time querying the size of a HashMap and ConcurrentHashMap in Java.
+Measures cost of time querying the size of a HashMap and ConcurrentHashMap in Java.
 Is answer to:

 http://stackoverflow.com/a/22996395/1268003